tigrux/traeger/README.md

 #### The subscriber
 * A subscriber connects to the address of a publisher.
-* A subscriber listens for values ​​of topics to which it has subscribed.
+* A subscriber listens for values of topics to which it has subscribed.

 ```C++
 // FILE: examples/example-socket-subscriber.cpp